25th July

 …the agave plantation. lizards Agave americana in flower at 25ft in front of Washingtonia robusta.
 Agave americana Several Fucraea longaeva with 20ft tall flowers fully out.
 Fucraea longaeva Fucraea longaeva…

-…the main.
-I have no idea what it is called.
-I speculated Phytolacca americana but that has berries not seed heads like this so that was way out as a…
+…called.
+I speculated Phytolacca americana but that has berries not seed heads like this so that was way out as a guess.
+Needs to be pulled out to stop it…